Diseases & Conditions : Travel Medicine

 Consider the potential benefits of travel insurance and medical evacuation insurance.

-Contact your doctor for an up-to-date immunization record and make an appointment to receive necessary vaccinations at least six weeks before you plan to leave.
+Contact your healthcare provider for an up-to-date immunization record.
+Make an appointment to receive necessary vaccines at least 6 weeks before you plan to leave.

 Obtain specific information on preventive health recommendations based on your itinerary by contacting the CDC's Travel Information website.

-Be sure to also get prescription medications refilled to last the entire duration of the trip.
-Take extra prescriptions for medications and/or eyewear, in case it is necessary to have them filled while abroad.
-Wear a medical information bracelet, if necessary, and take along a first aid kit for minor emergencies that may arise.
+Be sure to also get prescription medicines refilled to last the entire trip.
+Take extra prescriptions for medicines and/or eyewear, in case it is necessary to have them filled while abroad.
+Wear a medical information bracelet, if necessary.
+Also, take along a first aid kit for minor emergencies that may arise.

 Healthy reminders for while you are traveling